squaremo/erlmqtt/README.md

 erlmqtt
 =======

-An Erlang client library for MQTT 3.1.
+An Erlang client library for MQTT 3.1 (but not for MQTT 3.1.1, yet).

 ### Building